mchlrd/ICS4U-Repository-Michael-/Final-Comp-Sci-Project/README.md

 # Installation

-use pip install requirements.txt to install all the extensions required for the projects to run
+Use pip install requirements.txt to install all the extensions required for the projects to run